 Strathfield Answers the Call 1914-1918

-The Ironbark Gallery will be featuring a new exhibition commencing this April in collaboration with the Strathfield-Homebush District Historical Society.
+The Ironbark Gallery featured an exhibition in collaboration with the Strathfield-Homebush District Historical Society.

 Strathfield Answers the Call 1914-1918 explores how the people of Strathfield and Homebush participated in the events of WWI on the battlefront and at home.

 Image: Strathfield-Homebush Rifle Club outside the Council Chambers, 1915

 Beyond Sight: Lea Kannar-Lichtenberger